premnairun/AIMLpracticalapp1/README.md

 ## Deliverables

-Final submission will include the 'Practical Application 1 Jupyter Notebook' and other relevant files, such as the dataset provided.
+Final submission will include the Jupyter Notebook and other relevant files, such as the dataset provided.
 Data is explored utilising the knowledge of pandas and Python to create statistical summaries demonstrating differences in those who accepted and rejected the coupon.
 The Matplotlib and Seaborn libraries to create a visualization using Python are utilised.

+# Solutioning

+    Part 1 : Data Loading and Cleansing

+    Part 2 : Data Conversion and Grouping

+    Part 3 : Analysing and Calculating

+    Part 4 : Visualisation

+    Part 5 : Conclusion and further recommendations

+## Wrap-Up:
+## Influnce of Age:
+Customers under the age of 30 accepted coupons and offeres which will encourage them to visit and use the facilities more.

+## Number of  Visits per month:
+Frequent visitors who visited the bars and restaurants more than once a month will accept coupons more and use the offers.

+## Spending Habits:
+Lower income customers who frequent restaurants will accept more coupons.

+These analysis will lead us to predict young and frequent visiting custoimers will accept coupons more and will use the facilities more.

+## Future Recommendations

+    >    Further analisis recomended with marital status and distance travelled data.

+    >    Run analsis the coupon acceptance rate based on distance between the drivers and location where the coupon can be used

+    >    Analyse more on different type and maount of coupons accepted etc.